 You can also make compost tea from your compost piles outside.
 The process is still the same.
-I just feel that the tea from worm castings is a superior brew.
-As discussed in the free worm farming guide you can understand why these microbes reign supreme.
+However, the tea from worm castings is a superior brew.
+As discussed in the free worm farming guide and Revolution books you can understand why these microbes reign supreme.

-Many people think that they can cut corners or skimp on measurements because they're in a hurry.
+Many people think they can cut corners or skimp on measurements because they're in a hurry or don't think it's a delicate process.
 This is a very delicate process and it takes time and patience.

-If it's not done right you could risk the chance of ruining your entire lawn, garden, or plants by putting harmful microbes into your soil.
-Remember this is not hard.
-It just takes time and following some simple instructions correctly.
+If it's not done right, you could risk the chance of ruining your entire lawn, garden, or plants by putting large quantities of harmful microbes/pathogens into your soil.
+Remember, this is not hard.
+It just takes time to following some simple instructions correctly.

-Make sure to use castings that are fully composted.
-You don't want anything in the system that is still in the decaying process.
-This material will contain too many unbeneficial microbes.
+Make sure to use castings that are fully composted or "mature" castings.
+You don't want anything in the system that's still in the decaying process.
+This material will contain too many non beneficial microbes.